apache/beam/website/www/site/content/en/documentation/programming-guide.md

 **PaneInfo:**
 When triggers are used, Beam provides a `DoFn.PaneInfoParam` object that contains information about the current firing.
 Using `DoFn.PaneInfoParam` you can determine whether this is an early or a late firing, and how many times this window has already fired for this key.
-This feature implementation in Python SDK is not fully completed; see more at [BEAM-3759](https://issues.apache.org/jira/browse/BEAM-3759).
+This feature implementation in Python SDK is not fully completed; see more at [Issue 17821](https://github.com/apache/beam/issues/18721).
 {{< /paragraph >}}

-{{< paragraph class="language-go" >}}
+{{< paragraph class="language-go">}}
 **PaneInfo:**
-This feature isn't implemented in the Go SDK; see more at [BEAM-3304](https://issues.apache.org/jira/browse/BEAM-3304).
-However, once implemented, when triggers are used, Beam provides information about the current firing.
-The pane lets you determine whether this is an early or a late firing, and how many times this window has already fired for this key.
+When triggers are used, Beam provides `beam.PaneInfo` object that contains information about the current firing.
+Using `beam.PaneInfo` you can determine whether this is an early or a late firing, and how many times this window has already fired for this key.
+{{< /paragraph >}}

+{{< paragraph class="language-typescript">}}
+**Window:**
+To access the window an input element falls into, add a `pardo.paneInfoParam()` to the context argument.
+Using `beam.PaneInfo` you can determine whether this is an early or a late firing, and how many times this window has already fired for this key.
 {{< /paragraph >}}

 {{< highlight java >}}